 Avoid getting overheated, which can sap your energy.
 On hot days, drink extra fluids and use a fan or air conditioner.
 Schedule outdoor activities for early morning or evening, when it’s cooler.
 Instead of exercising outdoors, consider working out in your home or a gym, walking in a mall or swimming in cool water, about 80° to 84°F (27° to 29°C ).

-Learn relaxation methods—such as breathing exercises, yoga, tai chi, or meditation.
+Learn relaxation methods.
+Breathing exercises, yoga, tai chi, or meditation are popular relaxation techniques.
 These can help to keep your spirits high and energy up.
 Consider mindfulness—focusing fully on what’s happening here and now, and accepting your experience without judging it.
 A 2010 study in Neurology showed that practicing mindfulness reduced fatigue in MS patients.